Meditation on my 2 years at Caseware

 Business reasons

-- Anti-fragility.
+1. Anti-fragility.
 At the moment of writing, we are going through a recession.
 New day — new layoff in tech.
 This sucks.
 Times are hard for everyday people like you and me.
 Now, I am not saying that Caseware is recession-immune.
 Nobody is.
-But Caseware is well-positioned and relatively recession-proof.
-Accounting was here 600 years ago and will be here 600 years later.
-People who enable accountants would probably find their place under the sun.
+But in times like this, our clients are normally doing well — which means we will do well as well.
+Companies that truly enable accountants would probably have good stability.
 We know this time will be challenging.
 I am under no illusion that Caseware too can sustain losses.
 I can lose my job tomorrow for that matter.
 Talent folks are in the worst position — if the business is not doing well we are the first through the door.
 But for an individual, this should not be a concern.
 We deliver our best work, focus on how to make ourselves recession-proof, and remain intentional about keeping a positive outlook.

-- Exposure to the Private Equity.
+4. Strong backer.
 Being in a PE-backed private company has its very strong advantages.
 This is not a VC business and not a public company.
 Caseware is a fairly nimble business and has a high degree of autonomy.
 A normal Private Equity run is 4–7 years depending on the company's performance.
 Some form of exit is obviously a potential endgame for us.
 But many players joined Caseware understanding that if they deliver for the PE, they can get invited for the next ride.
-Hg Capital has a portfolio of 40+ software companies and they are truly a powerful ally to have.
+Hg Capital has a portfolio of 45+ software companies (we are definitely a top-performing one) and they are truly a powerful investor to have.

-- Canadian FinTech.
+6. Canadian FinTech.
 There are not many original Canadian software companies that are successful.
 There are even fewer fintech companies among those.
-If you have a patriotic sentiment about supporting a Canadian business, Caseware will be a great organization to join.
+If joining and building a truly Canadian business is something that is important to you, Caseware is a no-brainer.

-- It is SaaS/Tech.
-Not sure what industry you have been working in but in my world (HR/TA) tech is King.
-You will see not only the most high-functioning People Operations team but also the best-in-class talent.
-A lot of smart people come to build tech companies and you will learn a lot from those smart people.
-Look at PayPal for example, they were a bunch of geniuses and now they are all multi-millionaires.
+7. It is SaaS/Tech.
+I don't know what industry you have been working in but in my domain tech is King.
+In tech, and at Caseware specifically, you will see the highest density of the most intelligent and the most high-functioning people.
+And that’s what you want.
+To get yourself in the room with the smartest people.
+Look at PayPal for example, they were a bunch of geniuses and now they all are multi-millionaires.

-- Flexibility & Autonomy.
-Caseware is a flexible work environment.
+8. Flexibility & Autonomy.
+Caseware gives you the flexibility you need to deliver your best work.
 Some teams are set to work in a hybrid mode because of the nature of the business.
 Some are working remotely.
 But Caseware is truly a ROWE (Results-Oriented Work Environment).
 No micromanagement.
 No drama.
 No nonsense.
 Need to go see a dentist or drop kids off at school?
 NP.
 Act like an Owner.
 Deliver.
-And no questions will be asked.
+No questions will be asked.

-- Largely Acquisitive Business.
-6 acquisitions in the past 17 months — this is a lot for any software company.
+9. Largely Acquisitive Business.
+7 acquisitions in 2 years — this is a lot for any software company.
 More to come.
 This is just the beginning.
 Where there is growth, there is an opportunity to make an impact.
 You make an impact — you build your reputation.
 And from that reputation new opportunities stem.
-This is not a sales pitch.
-This is my personal experience.
+This is not a pitch.
+I am speaking from experience.

-- New office.
-Our head office is located at 351 King St E., Toronto, 🇨🇦, 5 min from Distillery District.
+11. Our space.
+Our head office is located at 351 King St E., Toronto, 🇨🇦, 5 min from the Distillery District.
 The office is an amazing space.
 Fresh, clean, and minimalistic, with a lot of space for collaboration, deep work, and brainstorming meetings.
 If you are in GTA and having a productivity zone matters to you, you will enjoy coming to the office.

 Our CTO Matt Baxter writes about “Why Caseware?” much better than I do.
 Read it HERE. 👈